creations-global/frame/TECHNICAL_IMPLEMENTATION.md

 ## Introduction

 Create Frame as a Docker Image.
 It can be pulled from a Docker Image host (such as Docker Hub).
+It makes Frame platform independent.

 Within a script (e.g. ```frame.sh```) the creation of the Frame Docker Container is handled: